angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 ### Re-providing a service at different levels

-You can re-register a provider for a particular dependency token at multiple levels of the injector tree. but you shouldn't do so unless you have a good reason.
+You can re-register a provider for a particular dependency token at multiple levels of the injector tree, but you shouldn't do so unless you have a good reason.

-As the resolution logic works upwards, the first provider encountered wins.
+Since the lookup logic works upwards, the first provider encountered wins.
 Thus, a provider in an intermediate injector intercepts a request for a service from something lower in the tree.
 It effectively shadows a provider at a higher level in the tree.